Jumpst3r/breaking-bad-eval-infra/README.md

 ```

 We also provide a script to build all docker images and upload them to a dockerhub account in [docker_build.sh](docker_build.sh).

+Note: Building new images with dockerfiles might be broken as the Ubuntu repositories no longer contain certain packages.

 ## Running in Docker